rehive/docs/source/includes/_authentication.md

 ## Authorization

-Rehive uses token as the method of authorization.
+Rehive uses a token-based HTTP Authentication scheme.

 Once a user has logged in and received a token, each subsequent request should include the token in the HTTP Authorization header.